Surgery for gallbladder cancer

 About surgery for gallbladder cancer

-If the cancer is at a very early stage, the aim of treatment is usually to cure it.
-You may have surgery just to remove the gallbladder.
+If the gallbladder cancer is at an early stage, the aim of treatment is usually to cure it.
+You may only need to have surgery to remove the gallbladder.
+This is called a cholecystectomy.

-Most people need to have a larger operation called a radical cholecystectomy (see below).
+Most people need to have a larger operation called a radical cholecystectomy.

 Related pages